parnika31/parnika31.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
-I am pursuing Master's in Computer Science at University of Montreal and Montreal Institute of Learning Algorithms, Mila.
-I am interested to leverage foundation models to address the generalization challenge in robotics.
-I am further motivated to improve robot's perception and language understanding capabilities, enabling them to perform long-horizon tasks.
+Hello!
+I am currently pursuing a Master’s in Computer Science at the University of Montreal and [MILA](https://mila.quebec/en).
+My research interests lie in leveraging foundation models to tackle the generalization challenges in robotics.
+Additionally, I am interested in various challenges including perception, language grounding and understaning to execute long-horizon tasks with the long-term goal to enable robots to assist humanity.

+Currently, I am doing a research project for cross-embodiment learning and generalization under the supervision of [Prof. Glen Berseth](https://neo-x.github.io).

+Previously, I have